seojuice

 Jul 23, 2025 · 14 min read

-I've never read a tarot card in my life.
-I wouldn't know a Saturn return from a Mercury retrograde if they knocked on my door.
-But across the readers and astrologers we've watched on SEOJuice over the last two years, the pattern has been consistent enough that I now consider this one of the most useful niches to study if you want to see how much of search ranking is actually about structure rather than content volume.
+I have never read a tarot card in my life.
+But across the readers and astrologers we have watched on SEOJuice over the last two years, the pattern has been consistent enough that I now treat this niche as the cleanest demonstration I know of how much ranking is structure rather than content volume.

 Search Intent in the Mystical Niche